 Student data is collected by UTVA during the enrollment process and through the parent portal.
 All paper documents collected during this process is maintained in a fireproof, locked filing cabinet at the UTVA office.
 Student data is stored and secured in an individual student cumulative file, as well as within the UTVA online educational system.

-In addition to data that is stored on site, critical online information is securely maintained by Stride K12 and data backups occur daily.
+In addition to data that is stored on site, critical online information is securely maintained by K12 and data backups occur daily.
 Data is backed up to a separate, disk-based storage system in a secure, geographically segregated data center for optimal protection.
-Stride K12 also employs a data replication strategy and architecture.
-This data replication strategy is designed to help protect against data loss should the primary data center experience a catastrophic event requiring Stride K12 to run system operations from our contingency data center.
+K12 also employs a data replication strategy and architecture.
+This data replication strategy is designed to help protect against data loss should the primary data center experience a catastrophic event requiring K12 to run system operations from our contingency data center.

 Collecting Student Data—Prohibition—Student Data Disclosure Statement—Authorization